DIY Water Heater Repair – How To Change Heating Elements

 The first thing you want to do is turn the power off to your water heater.
 That is VERY important as you will have to connect a couple wires on each new element.

 When you are sure the power is off, close the cold water valve so it won’t try to refill.
-This is normaly just above the tank.
+This is normally just above the tank.

 Now, open your drain on the bottom of your tank, with a hose attached and ran to a drain.
 Then turn on the hot water in your kitchen or bathroom.
 It will help the tank to drain better.